Insurgency in Balochistan: Gwadar

 Purchased by the government of Pakistan from Oman in 1958, the construction of the megaport of Gwadar beginning in 2002 became another source of grievances.
 Baloch complain that construction of the port relies on Chinese engineers and labourers, and few Balochs have been employed.
-A parallel town for workers at Gwadar is being built close to the old one to segregate Balochs from the growing influx of outsiders.
+A parallel town for workers at Gwadar is being built close to the old one to segregate Balochis from the growing influx of outsiders.

 The Pakistani government has stationed soldiers in the area to secure it from insurgent attacks.

 Multiculturalism and immigration

 Due to the historical shortage of skilled labour in Balochistan, skilled workers are often imported from other regions.
-Their arrival means new industries can develop, boosting the local economy; however, nationalists argue that this creates resentment amongst the local inhabitants.
+Their arrival means new industries can develop, boosting the local economy; however, nationalists argue that this creates resentment among the local inhabitants.

 After the Soviet invasion, around 4 million refugees from Afghanistan arrived and settled in the region which has resulted in substantial demographic imbalance.
 Perceived marginalisation as a result of increased Pashtun migration from Afghanistan during the Afghan War drives the insurgency.